 Wrong-way risk occurs when there is an adverse correlation between the counterparty's probability of default and the mark-to-market value of the underlying transaction.
 Wrong way risks arising from customer activity is managed under defined guidelines and limits on a regular basis.
 The following control infrastructure is in place and reported to senior management on monthly basis.

-- Business referral process where Wrong-Way Risk transactions are passed for separate approval prior to execution. - A wrong way risk exposure report is tabled in the senior Risk Management Meeting. - Total exposure at counterparty level is maintained under predefined credit approved limits.
+- Business referral process where Wrong-Way Risk transactions are passed for separate approval prior to execution. - Total exposure at counterparty level is maintained under predefined credit approved limits.

 Other Risks